AndreFCruz/han-attention-plot/README.md

 3. Select and load the ```by-article-train_attn-data.json``` file.

-4. Choose the index of one of the loaded articles on the top-left text input.
+4. Choose the index of one of the loaded articles on the top-left text input (there are 644 articles in the provided data file).

 5. Click "Run", and repeat from step 4 for different articles.